djoos-cookbooks/newrelic/README.md

 * Installing the PHP agent?
 You'll need the php cookbook to be available.
 * Installing the DotNet agent?
 You'll need the ms_dotnet4 cookbook to be available.
 * Installing the Nodejs agent?
 You'll need the nodejs cookbook to be available.
+* Installing the MeetMe plugin?
+You'll need the python cookbook to be available.

 * Making use of the deployment LWRP?
 You'll need the curl cookbook to be available.